WildSeed Tasmania

 Seeds per gram: 10000+

-Prostrate ground cover or small shrub to 1.5 metres.
+Small shrub to 1.5 metres.
 Leaves small, white flowers in summer.
-Prostrate and erect forms available, please specify.

 Feature Codes: HJNX